HydroCFD/buoyant_jet/Gmsh/inlcined_jet/README.md

+# ❗❗❗ Attention ❗❗❗

-# ❗❗❗ Note: This mesh is for training purposes adjust the sizes and refinements as needed ❗❗❗
+# This mesh is for training purposes adjust the sizes and refinements as needed.

 **Important:** This script generates the mesh in a **vertical orientation**.
 Rotate it to the desired angle before use.